Unique-AG/license/README.md

 ### Snippets
 Unique does not repeat itself in every repository but instead uses a single source of truth for licensing (this repository).

-The license can then be linked/referenced by using a snippet like the one below.
+The license can then be linked/referenced by using a snippet like the ones below.

 > [!TIP]
 > Make sure to add a LICENSE(.md) file to your repository and include the snippet below for either your whole repository (where needed excluding certain folders) or selected folders/products.